A Little Guide to Cavaillon

 A tourist office for the Luberon valley is located in the town and is a good point for gathering information.
 A nearby ancient arch in the square dates back to Roman times and became part of an medieval palace for a while until it was dismantled after the late 18th century.
 The arch was then brought to the square.

 Cavaillon cathedral of Notre Dame and St Veran was built in the 11th century, extended in the 12th century with more rebuilding in the 1700s.
 It has an octagonal bell tower dating from the 13th century.
 St Veran or Veranus was a bishop who died in the 6th century and is known as the patron saint of shepherds.
 He was said to have performed miracles and someone also once wrote that he also expelled a dragon.
 The church was built in a romanesque style and has ornate decoration within and some artwork.

 A small synagogue is located in the Jewish part of the town and the small cool alleys are pleasant for a sightseeing stroll.

 Cavaillon and the Surrounding area

-Cavaillon is situated in the Luberon National Park in Provence and there are many places of interest to see in the area such as pretty provencal villages like Gordes and Menerbes, famous for 'A Year in Provence'.
-There are areas of geological beauty including the Luberon Massif itself and also places such as the Vendon Gorge, a deep canyon.
-It is not far from Lyon, which is just further North, and Marseille in the south.
+Cavaillon is situated in the Luberon National Park in Provence and there are many places of interest to see in the area such as pretty provencal villages like Gordes, and Menerbes, famous for 'A Year in Provence'.
+There are areas of geological beauty including the Luberon Massif itself and also features such as the Vendon Gorge, a deep canyon.
+It is not far from Lyon, which is just further north, and Marseille in the south.
 There are larger towns such as Aix en Provence and Avignon in the Provence region.
 The South of France coast and its resorts can be accessed by train or via the autoroute.